DeronJMartin/eightPiecePuzzle/README.md

 # eighthPiecePuzzle
-Program for creating and solving the problem space of the eighth piece puzzle
+Program for creating and solving the problem space of the eight piece puzzle